shahriarmostafiz/Wedding-Wizard/questions_and_answers.md

 #### Answer: C :3

-<i>inside the loop we have a condition that the value of count will only increase if the array nums elements are truthy values , as the 0 is not a truthy the condition was not fullfilled , but it was fullfilled for the element 1 , 2 ,3 as a result the count was increased three times ,.
+<i>Inside the loop we have a condition that the value of count will only increase if an elements of the array nums is truthy value , as the 0 is not a truthy the condition was not fullfilled , but it was fullfilled for the element 1 , 2 ,3 as a result the count was increased three times.
 Thus when we log the value of count to the console it will show 3</i>

 </p>
 </details>